Winning Disability Benefits for a Mental Disorder

 How Can You Win Social Security Disability Benefits for Psychotic Disorders using SSA Listing 12.03?

-If you believe that you suffer from a paranoid, schizophrenic, or other psychotic disorder, it is possible you will qualify for disability benefits from Social Security.
+If you believe that you suffer from a paranoid, schizophrenic, or other psychotic disorders, it is possible you will qualify for disability benefits from Social Security.
 But even for someone dealing with such a serious condition, there are very specific medical requirements you need to meet.
 These are described in the SSA’s Listings of Impairments, which is a compendium of different disabilities and their individual definitions and criteria.
-Meet the criteria for a specific disability, and you automatically qualify for benefits.
-Fail to meet the criteria, and you will have to go the alternate route of proving to the SSA that …
+Meet the criteria for a specific disability and other psychotic disorders, and you automatically qualify for benefits.
+Fail to meet the criteria, and you will have to go the alternate route of proving …

 Definition of Important Terms in Mental Disorder VA Claims